-Industry are invited to apply for an exhibition stand at LOGNET.
+Industry are invited to apply for an exhibition stand at LOGNET using this Application Form.
 Places for stands are limited and applicants will need to explain how their stand will support and inform the LOGNET themes (see below).
 These applications will be assessed by the event organisers, and applicants informed accordingly.

 LOGNET is the Ministry of Defence’s (MoD’s) logistics and support enterprise engagement and future development event for 2020.
 LOGNET is focused on "Delivering Resilient, Integrated & Sustainable Logistic Support in Degraded & Contested Environment" with themes on Sustainability - Resilience - Interoperability - Digital Transformation - Innovation.

 The MoD wishes to exploit its previous engagement with industry, academia, international partners and allies further to optimise military logistics and support capabilities and promote UK prosperity; not just by being open for business, but ready for modernisation and change.
 LOGNET aims to improve collective understanding of UK Defence support requirements and to pursue knowledge of academic and commercial capability while reinforcing partnerships nationally and internationally and exposing opportunities for greater involvement.

 Date and venue 12-13 March 2020, at the Radisson Blu Hotel (Heathrow), 140 Bath Road, Hayes, Middlesex United Kingdom UB3 5AW.

 Themes The following themes will frame this LOGNET:

 - Sustainability - meeting future environmental targets whilst minimising demand, footprint, cost and waste.

 - Resilience - successfully delivering support in a threat-driven contested and degraded environment.

 - Interoperability - operating seamlessly with allies and partners on a global scale.